Home » Security Tools vs Security Structure

 But despite all of that, many environments still feel uncertain.

-That’s because security isn’t defined by what’s installed.
+That’s because security is not defined by what’s installed.

 It’s defined by how systems are structured, owned, and understood.